CUBRID/cubrid-manual/en/admin/control.rst

 | ER_LK_DEADLOCK_SPECIFIC_INFO        | -1083                 | Specific information about deadlock.                                                                                                                     |
 +-------------------------------------+-----------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------+

+.. _broker:

 Broker
 ======

 Starting Broker
 ---------------

 Enter the command below to start the broker.
+SHARD feature is activated when the broker parameter **SHARD** in cubrid_broker.conf is set to ON.

 ::